Centrix14/conformist/README.md

-For all information please watch conformist.org («About section»)
+For all information please watch conformist.org («About» section).